 “Sam’s thinking of proposing to Xiao Qiao,” Jacky replied.

-“Good luck on that.”
+“Good luck with that.”
 Ehlo had his proud smile on as he said that.
 “Because no one’s going to beat my proposal.”

-Angela hit him for that comment–like a routine they often seen.
+Angela hit him for that comment–like a routine they often saw.
 Yet Ehlo caught her hand this time and smiled.

 “Because he doesn’t have backup like you?”
 Wallace inputted helpfully–like he usually did.